Dropping Networks for Transfer Learning: Related Work

+Warde et al.~\shortcite{warde2013empirical} provide empirical results on the performance of dropout in ANN's that use ReLU activation functions and compare the geometric mean used in dropout to the arithmetic mean used in ensembles (such as Bagging).

+Gal and Ghahramani~\shortcite{gal2016dropout} give a Bayesian perspective on dropout, casting dropout as approximate Bayesian inference in deep Gaussian Processes, interpreting dropout as accounting for model uncertainty.

 Concretely, dropout is a model averaging technique for ANN's that uses the geometric mean instead of arithmetic mean that is used for Bagging.
-In dropout the weights are shared in a single global model, whereas in ensembles the parameters are different for each model.
-Combining both is particularly suitable for avoiding \textit{negative transfer} as models within the ensemble that perform well between $\mathcal{T}_{s}$ and $\mathcal{T}_{t}$ can be given a higher weight $\alpha$ than those that produce higher accuracy on $\mathcal{T}_{t}$.
-One strategy would be to solely rely on parameter transfer during training, considering only subnetworks induced via dropout, however, it is not clear when to decide the checkpoints that are most suitable to retrieve subnetwork weights that avoid \textit{negative transfer} in particular.
-Hence, we rely on Bagging to somewhat mitigate this issue, yet still provide the generalization benefits that geomtric-based model averaging has shown to provide.
+In dropout, the weights are shared in a single global model, whereas in ensembles the parameters are different for each model.
+Combining both is particularly suitable for avoiding negative transfer as models within the ensemble that perform well between $\mathcal{T}_{s}$ and $\mathcal{T}_{t}$ can be given a higher weight $\alpha$ than those that produce higher accuracy on $\mathcal{T}_{t}$.

+One strategy would be to solely rely on parameter transfer during training, considering only subnetworks induced via dropout.
+However, it is not clear when to decide the checkpoints that are most suitable to retrieve subnetwork weights that avoid negative transfer in particular.
+Hence, we rely on Bagging to somewhat mitigate this issue, yet still provide the generalization benefits that geometric-based model averaging has shown to provide.